espressif/esp-idf/docs/en/api-guides/wifi.rst

  - The default value of `Interval` is `ESP_WIFI_CONNECTIONLESS_INTERVAL_DEFAULT_MODE`.

  - Event `WIFI_EVENT_CONNECTIONLESS_MODULE_WAKE_INTERVAL_START`_ would be posted at the start of `Interval`.
-Since `Window` also starts at that momemt, its recommended to TX in that event.
+Since `Window` also starts at that moment, its recommended to TX in that event.

- - At connected state, the start of `Interval` would be aliged with TBTT.
+ - At connected state, the start of `Interval` would be aligned with TBTT.

 **Window**